kylemichaelreaves/covid19/README.md

-# covid19
+# covid19 US data project

+# dependencies: pandas

+A data analysis project using covid-19 data from the NYTimes GitHub repo.
+Ultimately this dataframe will be compared to another dataframe of 2020 election results.
+I am curious to see the impact covid had on affecting the outcome of the 2020 election.
+Did the counties Biden flipped from Trump have higher rates of infectivity and mortality?

-A data analysis project which extracts, loads, and tranforms covid-19 data from the NYTimes GitHub repo; Multi-conditional list comprehensions are used to return daily totals for cases and deaths on the county, state, and national level.
+Multi-conditional list comprehensions are used to return daily totals for cases and deaths on the county, state, and national level.

-Special attention was given to returns on the county level.
+I also wrote functions to return dataframes for daily, weekly, and monthly cases and deaths.

 Given there are many counties of the same name which appear in multiple states, data validation, and an optional state input, was built into the county_df() function.
 For example:

     county_df("York")
     "York appears in ['Maine' 'South Carolina' 'Virginia' 'Nebraska' 'Pennsylvania']; please specify."

+    county_df("York", "Virginia")

+                county 	state 	fips 	cases 	deaths 	cases_diff 	deaths_diff date
+    2021-01-02 	York 	Virginia 	51199.0 	1493 	13.0 	2.0 	0.0
+    2021-01-01 	York 	Virginia 	51199.0 	1491 	13.0 	19.0 	1.0
+    2020-12-31 	York 	Virginia 	51199.0 	1472 	12.0 	20.0 	0.0
+    2020-12-30 	York 	Virginia 	51199.0 	1452 	12.0 	11.0 	1.0
+    2020-12-29 	York 	Virginia 	51199.0 	1441 	11.0 	44.0 	0.0
+    ... 	... 	... 	... 	... 	... 	... 	...
+    2020-03-20 	York 	Virginia 	51199.0 	3 	0.0 	2.0 	0.0
+    2020-03-19 	York 	Virginia 	51199.0 	1 	0.0 	0.0 	0.0
+    2020-03-18 	York 	Virginia 	51199.0 	1 	0.0 	0.0 	0.0
+    2020-03-17 	York 	Virginia 	51199.0 	1 	0.0 	0.0 	0.0
+    2020-03-16 	York 	Virginia 	51199.0 	1 	0.0 	NaN 	NaN

+Potential mispellings were accounted for:

+    county_df("York", "Viriginia")
+    'Viriginia is not a state in the dataframe.'

 The same validation was built into state_df().
 If the input is outside of a list used for validation, an error is raised: